mgnassim/RobotOnWheels/README.md

 This code is intended to get a directional orientation(compass) for the rover.

 # Water moisture sensor
 -  Low/high water level is responsible for the measuring of the amount of water in the tank.
 Based on the amount of water it gives a high or low value wich is represented in the application.
-The code is written in C. File https://gitlab.fdmci.hva.nl/balalib/project-row/-/blob/WaterPomp/Water_pomp/water_level_sensor.c contains the code for water level.
+The water sensor is an analog sensor it gives only analog values back, but the raspberryPi can only read digital values.
+To get the values of the sensor in digital we use the adc mcp3208 to convert analog to digital. mcp3208 gives the digital values of the water sensor to the raspberry base on the values the high and low will be assigned to the values.
+Before the use of the adc it require an SPI interface connection that be enable on raspberryPi self with the command sudo raspi-config for the values to come true .
+The code is written in C++.
+File https://gitlab.fdmci.hva.nl/balalib/project-row/-/blob/main/Server/WaterSensor/WaterSensor.cpp contains the code for water level.
 Before running this code, the Installation process must be done first.

 # Water pump
 -  Water Pump is an essential part of the product it makes sure to pump the water out of the tank and through the hose.
-The Code is pretty simple, by using a switch caseyou can turn the pump on or off.
-File https://gitlab.fdmci.hva.nl/balalib/project-row/-/blob/WaterPomp/Water_pomp/waterPomp.c contains the code and is written in C.
+The Code is pretty simple, by using a switch case you can turn the pump on or off.
+The pump self can only be controlled true a relais module for the code to work.
+File https://gitlab.fdmci.hva.nl/balalib/project-row/-/blob/main/Server/WaterPump/WaterPump.cpp contains the code and is written in C++.

 # Wheel Encoder (speedometer)
 - wheel encoder measures the speed of the rover itself in meters per secon(m/s).
-The code uses of interupts to make sure that after every second a caculation takes place for the speed.
-The sensor gives a value in RPM(rotations per minute) and converts it to meters per second.
-File https://gitlab.fdmci.hva.nl/balalib/project-row/-/blob/Wheel-encoder/Wheel_encoder/speedo.c contains the code and is written in C.
+The code make use of interupts to make sure that after every second a caculation takes place for the speed.
+The sensor gives a value in RPM(rotations per minute) and converts it to meters per second. the caculation of the M/s is done with the help of the RPM, RPS and circumference of the wheel.
+File https://gitlab.fdmci.hva.nl/balalib/project-row/-/blob/main/Server/WheelEncoder/WheelEncoder.cpp contains the code and is written in C++.

 # Ultrasonic sensor
 - In the distance sensor folder you can find the code for the ultrasonic sensor which is responsible for measureing the distance between the car and the object.
 To compile use the following command: "g++ -Wall *name file* -o *give name executable* -lwiringPi"